medic/cht-docs/content/en/apps/tutorials/local-setup.md

 Check out the [cht-core respository](https://github.com/medic/cht-core) to your local machine.
 This can be done either by using the [Github Desktop app](https://desktop.github.com/) or by running the following command in the directory where you want the CHT code: `git clone https://github.com/medic/cht-core.git`.
 Checking out the repo will create a `cht-core` directory.

-Open your terminal and navigate to `cht-core` directory which is where the `docker-compose.yml` file is.
+Open your terminal and navigate to the `cht-core` directory, where you should see the `docker-compose.yml` file.
 Run the command:

 ```shell
 docker-compose up